11FRIEND11/hardened-arch-linux/setup/setting_up_vm.md

 4. Select the **Arch Linux ISO** that you downloaded earlier.
 5. Press **OK** to save changes.

+## EFI
+we will be using EFI so navigate to settings > system> motherboard and enable EFI
 ---

 ## **4️ Launching the Virtual Machine**